klay-music/klay-beam/README.md

 # klay-beam

 Base repo for running Apache Beam jobs locally or on GCP via Dataflow.
-This is how we run massively parallel jobs with tens-of-thousands of input audio files, for example:
+This is how we run massively parallel jobs with hundreds-of-thousands of input audio files, for example:

 - Source separation
 - Feature extraction